Expiry of holidays

 Private Supplementation of WW and WGA

-Rights to unemployment benefits (WW) (in the case of unemployment) and to WGA benefits (in the case of occupational disability) lapse after the passage of time.
-For temporary agency workers, the right to both is renewed via a private insurance policy at the expense of the private employment agency.
-This is regulated in Article 46 of the Collective Labour Agreement for Temporary Agency Workers.
+The right to WW (in case of unemployment) and WGA (in case of disability) benefits expires after a certain time.
+As regards agency workers, it has been arranged that the right to both is extended through private insurance.
+Depending on how this is arranged with the client, you either pay this yourself or your employment agency pays these costs.
+This is regulated in Article 55 of the Collective Labour Agreement (CAO) for Agency Workers.

-The PAWW regulation is usually implemented by the PAWW Foundation (SPAWW), but in some cases by another provider.
-The person entitled to benefits must apply for the supplement themselves at the time at which they become entitled to it.
-The supplement is subject to the condition that at the time of dismissal or on the commencement of the entitlement to WGA benefits, the employee is covered by a CLA containing an agreement in that regard, such as the Collective Labour Agreement for Temporary Agency Workers.
-An explanation of the scheme is available on the SPAWW website.
+The PAWW scheme is usually administered by Stichting PAWW (SPAWW, but in some cases by another provider.
+Benefit recipients must apply for the supplement themselves at the time they are entitled to it.
+A condition for the supplement is that at the time of dismissal or upon commencement of a WGA entitlement, the employee is covered by a collective agreement in which an agreement has been made on this subject, such as the Collective Labour Agreement (CAO) for Agency Workers.
+Explanations of the scheme can be found on the website of SPAWW.